Portland, Oregon Population 2020

-Portland is the most populous city in Oregon and the third most populous city in the Pacific Northwest, after Seattle and Vancouver.
-With its many rose gardens, Portland is known as the City of Roses and it has been incorporated since 1851.
+Portland is the most populous city in the state of Oregon and the third most populous city in the Pacific Northwest, after Seattle and Vancouver.
+With its many rose gardens, Portland is known as the City of Roses, and it has been incorporated since 1851.

-Portland's population is 632,309, according to the most recent census estimates released in 2016 (for the year 2015).
+Portland's population is 653,115, according to the most recent census estimates.
 The population of Portland has been growing at around 10,000 per year since the last census, which was taken in 2010.

 Portland is currently the 26th largest city in the US, just a few spots behind Seattle, the largest city in the Northwest.
-When the entire metro area of Portland (5 counties in Oregon, and 2 counties in Washington) is tallied, the total is nearly 2.4 million.
+When the entire metro area of Portland (five counties in Oregon, and two counties in Washington) is tallied, and the total is nearly 2.4 million.
 There are about 4,375 Portlanders per square mile.

-The African American population of Portland was just 2,000 in 1940, comprised mostly of railroad employees, many of whom were drawn to the area during the war time ship construction boom.
-Many black people who came to the area settled in certain neighborhoods, including Vanport and Abina.
+The African American population of Portland was just 2,000 in 1940, comprised mostly of railroad employees, many of whom were drawn to the area during the wartime ship construction boom.
+Many black people who came to the city settled in certain neighborhoods, including Vanport and Abina.
 Today, the African American population of Portland (6.3%) is more than three times the Oregon average, with more than two-thirds of all African American residents of Oregon living in the city.

-THe greatest influx of minorities into Portland occurred during World War II, when the African American population grew more than ten times.
+The most significant influx of minorities into Portland occurred during World War II when the African American population grew more than ten times.
 After the war, a flood in Vanport displaced many.
-Issues like police hostility, mortgage discrimination and job discrimination led to half of the black population leaving Portland after the war.
+Issues like police hostility, mortgage discrimination, and job discrimination led to half of the black population leaving Portland after the war.

 Overton eventually sold his half to Francis Pettygrove of Portland, Maine.
 Pettygrove and Lovejoy both wanted to name the new city after their home towns.
 This was settled in 1845 by a coin toss, which Pettygrove of Portland, Maine won.